 for early 2014.

-letting in a chilly, dull grey light.
-Everyone is somber, but the low hum of neighbors
+are letting in a chilly, dull grey light.
+Everyone is somber, but the low hum of

 Mrs. Turner, wearing her hat so low her eyes are nearly obscured, leans into her

-that she raises to her eyes as Mr. Turner guides his tear-blinded wife down the aisle.
+her mouth that she raises to her eyes as Mr. Turner guides his tear-blinded wife

-friends of Mr. Turner bear the casket solemnly down the center aisle, followed by the
+mill-worker friends of Mr. Turner bear the casket solemnly down the center aisle,

 "Jenny's Way made